alchemycodelab/code-301-prework/windows/wsl.md

 # Windows with the WSL

-This doc assumes you are using WSL in the way described in the 201 prework, or in [this guide](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup)
+This doc assumes you are using WSL in the way described in [this guide](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup)

 ## Install Heroku CLI